 How Many Park Pass Reservations Can an Annual Passholder Have?

 It’s important to note that Annual Passholders have a limited number of reservations they can make at one time.
-Right now the maximum is 3.
-That means you can’t just make a reservation every day for a whole week, there will be a cap on it.
+Right now the maximum is 5, but it depends on the type of annual pass you have.
+The Pixie Dust Pass is limited to 3.
+That means you can’t just make a reservation every day for a whole week, there is a cap on it.

 What about Annual Passholders Staying in a Disney Resort?

-One of the biggest questions we’ve got has been what if you are an Annual Passholder staying at a Disney Resort in July, do you still have your normal 3 reservations to use for other dates?
-From the wording on Disney’s website, it doesn’t seem like you should be able to book 3 extra passes, but results have been mixed so far.
+One of the biggest questions we’ve got has been what if you are an Annual Passholder staying at a Disney Resort, do you still have your normal 5 reservations to use for other dates?
+The answer is YES.

 Disney has a dedicated phone number for Annual Passholders and you can call V.I.PASSHOLDER Support at (407) 939-7277.
 Options to manage your annual pass continue to be available during the closure period.

-Whatever the capacity for the parks is, it will be enough to promote distancing between guests.
+At first, they needed the capacity to be low enough to promote distancing between guests.

 Is It Difficult to Get Park Reservations?

-From our experience with the Park Pass system, it was hard to get reservations for the first few days of the system being online, but it has gotten progressively easier.
-On the first day especially, the system was plagued with technical issues keeping some guest from getting reservations.
+From our experience with the Park Pass system, it was hard to get reservations for the first few months of the system being online, but it has gotten progressively easier.
+On the first day especially, the system was plagued with technical issues keeping some guests from getting reservations.

 This was largely due to the extremely high number of guests all trying to log into the Park Pass system at once.